MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/03-implement-ci-cd-with-github-actions-and-iac-with-bicep.md

 1. In the web browser window displaying the Azure portal, in the search text box at the top of the page, enter **App Services** and select **App Services** in the list of results.
 1. On the **App Services** page, in the list of App Services, select the **devops-webapp-westeurope-** app service you created earlier in this exercise.
 1. On the **devops-webapp-westeurope-** page, in the **Essentials** section, verify that the **Default domain** value is displayed and select it to open the web app in a new browser tab.
-1. In the new browser tab, verify that the web app is displayed and that it is functional.
+1. In the new browser tab, verify that the web app is displayed and that it's functional.
 You can also verify the second web app in the **East US** region in the same way.
     >**Note**: Leave the deployed Azure resources running.
 You will need them in the next lab.